smart-on-fhir/Swift-FHIR/README.md

 #### Compartments

-These are not yet supported in the SMART server:
+Search can be restricted to [compartments](http://hl7.org/implement/standards/fhir/extras.html#compartment), these however are not yet supported in the SMART server nor in these classes.

 ```
 [ ] Patient/23/procedure?date=>2010-01-01&date=<2011-12-31